 The DSMB found no safety issue in the three cohorts tested, including in the third cohort of patients, who received an intravitreal injection with the highest dose (5e11 vg) among the three-dose studied to date, followed by the use of a wearable optronic visual stimulation device.
 Based on GS030's safety profile, the DSMB recommended selecting this dose for the extension cohort and using the protocol without any modification in the cohort.
-Recruitment of this cohort is ongoing.
+Recruitment of this cohort is currently paused.

 A case report of a patient, who was treated with the low dose (5e10 vg) of the gene therapy and subsequently experienced visual recovery, was published in Nature Medicine in May 2021.
 In November 2021, we reported a second case of a patient with late-stage retinitis pigmentosa (RP), who partially recovered her visual function after treatment with GS030 optogenetic therapy.
 The second patient had been treated with the medium dose (1.5E11 vg) in her worse-seeing eye.

 The Year 1 results for 9 patients in PIONEER were announced by us in February 2023.
-The primary endpoint of safety and tolerability at Year 1 was met in these patients, and the favorable safety and tolerability continued for those who had reached 3- and 4-years post-injection.
-In addition, encouraging
+The primary endpoint of safety and tolerability at Year 1 was met in these patients, and the favorable safety and tolerability continued for those who had reached 3-, 4- and 5-years post-injection.
+In addition, encouraging efficacy signals were noted for some patients at the one-year mark; a stronger assessment of efficacy can only be made from a Phase III trial powered to evaluate an efficacy endpoint.